vedranMv/dataDashboard/README.md

 ## How to run
 ### Windows

-On windows:
-* Download a portable precompiled version from [Releases](https://github.com/vedranMv/dataDashboard/releases)
+* Download a portable (statically linked) precompiled version from [Releases](https://github.com/vedranMv/dataDashboard/releases)
 * Download QT Creator and compile the source from this repo

 ### Linux